What Is Direct Mail Marketing & How It Works

 New customer offers aren’t limited just to new move-in residents in an area.
 They can be sent out to anyone who isn’t yet a customer of your business.
 You can, however, target recipients by location, demographic, behavior, or interest.
 New customer offer campaigns usually include an incentive such as a first-purchase discount or a free delivery coupon, among others.

-Designing an effective coupon offer requires a compelling offer as well as persuasive copy and good design.
+Designing an effective coupon offer requires a compelling offer as well as persuasive copy and impactful graphics.
 Check out our list of coupon examples and ideas for inspiration.
 Each one offers insights into how to create new customer offers that will stand out in recipients’ mailboxes and get redeemed.

 Brand Awareness Campaigns

-It’s good to use brand awareness campaigns in tandem with other types of initiatives.
+Brand awareness campaigns focus on putting your brand top-of-mind for consumers with direct response as a secondary goal.
+Therefore, it’s good to follow up brand awareness campaigns with other types of initiatives.
 For example, you could start with a new move-in mailer, then send a brand awareness mailer, and follow that up with a new customer offer as part of a drip campaign.

 Loyalty Campaigns

-Branding statistics show that one loyal customer is worth 10x one-time customers in terms of profitability.
-Direct mail marketing works great for gaining new customers and boosting brand awareness, but they’re also effective for fostering brand loyalty.
-Brand loyalty campaigns are a great avenue for personalization—you can customize your messaging and design to make your most loyal customers feel valued and appreciated, and offer them a special gift or discount as an extra incentive.
+Branding statistics show that one loyal customer is worth 10 times as many one-time customers in terms of profitability.
+This makes retention more cost-effective than acquisition.
+Direct mail marketing not only works great for gaining new customers and boosting brand awareness, but is also effective for fostering brand loyalty with existing customers.
+Brand loyalty campaigns are a great avenue for personalization—you can customize your messaging and design, often including their name, to make your most loyal customers feel valued and appreciated, and offer them a special gift or discount as an extra incentive.

 Special Occasion Campaigns